drexel-gmap-260-chain-gang/chained-escape/README.md

 A 2D top-down action game where your motorbikes are chained together.
 Runs in the browser, using the [Phaser](http://phaser.io/) game library.

+Code released under the [MIT License](http://opensource.org/licenses/MIT).
+For non-code assets like images and sounds, all rights are reserved.

 ## Links for the team

 - Our **[issue backlog](https://waffle.io/drexel-gmap-260-chain-gang/chained-escape)**